Suisuroru/Luminol/docs/CONTRIBUTING_EN.md

 ## Please fork using your personal account

 We regularly merge existing PRs.
-If there're some small problems, we'll help you solve them by editing your PR.
+If there are some small problems, we'll help you solve them by editing your PR.

 But, if your PR is from a organization, we can NOT edit your PR, so we must merge your PR manually.